 Logos are essential to conveying a business message in an effective and visual way.
 This is because logos are the first symbols that people see on products or services and on ads.
 When marketers plan to enhance reach of a company and its business, they first look at its logo design.
 They make sure that logo is capable of sending the right signals to target audience to convey business attributes.

-Unfortunately, many businesses do not pay heed to creating unique logo that stand out.
+Unfortunately, many businesses do not pay heed to design a logo online that stand out.
 Therefore, most of them end up getting fewer customers than expected.
 For them, value of logos is only in being a casual symbol of a company and its business.
 But in the competitive world of business, logos play a much bigger role.
 In fact, your professional logo design is crucial to creating a brand image of your business and getting you a constant stream of customers.

 Here are the common logo design mistakes that others make but you can avoid.